nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: UC6 - Creating a task item**

-**Actor: Team Lead**
+**Actor: Tech Lead**

 **Prerequisites: A team exists**

 **MSS**

-1. Team Lead specifies the team and the task.
+1. Tech Lead specifies the team and the task.
 2. EZLead creates a new task object associated to the specified team.

 **Extensions:**

 * 1a.
-Specified team index is invalid.
+Specified team does not exist.

     * 1a1.
 EZLead displays an error message.